oza-bhavisha/CSCI-5709-Tutorials/Tutorial5/T5_Bhavisa_Oza_README.md

 ## Deployment

-Project was deployed on Render.
+Project was deployed using Render.

 ### Deployment Steps